My RV generator runs but does provide power to the motorhome

 Look at the generator itself and see if you see a circuit breaker(s) on it.
 If you do and it is tripped; reset the breaker(s) and restart the generator.
 If there are not circuit breakers on the generator or if they are not tripped, move on to step 2.

 2. You need to check the circuit breakers of the motorhome.
 The circuit breakers for the motorhome are located in the electrical compartment of your motorhome.
-The electrical compartment is usually located in an outside storage compartment of the motorhome.
+The electrical compartment can be on the inside or outside of your motorhome (depending on the year and model).
+If you have the Owner's Manual for your RV,

-I cannot tell you exactly where yours is located, but if you start opening up the outside storage compartments of your RV you will run into it.
-You will know because you will see electrical wiring, a series of breakers, some fuses, etc. All of these electrical components are what control the 120 volt and 12 volt power in the house portion of your motorhome.
-Check all of the circuit breakers in this compartment and reset them as needed.
+If you don't have an Owner's Manual you will just have to start opening cabinets on the inside of your RV and storage compartments on the outside of your RV and you will run into it.
+You will know because you will see electrical wiring, a series of breakers, some fuses, etc. All of these electrical components are what control the 120 volt and 12-volt power in the house portion of your motorhome.
+Check all of the circuit breakers in the electrical compartment and reset them as needed.
 Then run the generator and see if this resolves your problem.

 If you do not find any tripped circuit breakers in your RV or if you reset the circuit breakers and they trip off again when you start the generator then you could have a short or ground problem with the generator.
 You will need to take it in and have it diagnosed and repaired by a qualified RV Technician.

-Just a note here for older RVs without Generator Transfer Switches you actually had to plug in the electric cord for the RV to an electrical outlet located on the generator itself.
+Important Note: Some RVs don't have Generator Transfer Switches you actually have to plug in the power cord for the RV to an electrical outlet located on or near the generator itself.

 Do you have any suggestions or comments on this topic?
 You can add them to this page by clicking on the "Click Here To Post Comments" link located near the bottom of this page.